PeterMacej/multiline-search-vs/WixSetup/Files/readme.txt

 The extension adds new "Multiline Find/Replace" menu item in Edit > Find and Replace submenu.

 Multiline Search and Replace works with:
+ - Visual Studio 2015 - all editions except for Express edition
  - Visual Studio 2013 - all editions except for Express edition
  - Visual Studio 2012 - all editions except for Express edition
  - Visual Studio 2010 - all editions except for Express edition